gsarjeant/gsarjeant.github.io/about.md

 title: About
 permalink: /about/
 ---
 The year: 1995.
 I: a senior at Northwestern University.

-Northwestern University: an institution that forgot its football team was supposed to be abysmal.
-Northwestern University football: 10-1 and going to the Rose Bowl.
+Northwestern, after decades of futility in football, somehow found itself 10-1 and going to the Rose Bowl.

 I did the only reasonable thing.
 I asked my girlfriend to shave my head, except for an "N" in the back.
 She did the only reasonable thing.
 She shaved an N into my head.
 Today, she's my wife.